githubnext/eea/docs/report.md

 We also developed a suite of 30 test cases that cover a wide range of software development scenarios, including internationalization, accessibility, and feature addition.
 These used the command-line tool to extract, edit, and apply changes to codebases.
 The test cases were designed to be representative of real-world software development scenarios.

 During 2024, the EEA demonstrator influenced a more broad-reaching project called [Copilot Workspace](https://githubnext.com/projects/copilot-workspace) with a different conceptual basis.
-The focus on Extract-Edit for expressing change intent was removed.
+The focus on Extract-Edit for expressing change intent was removed in favour of using GitHub Issues as the primary source of change intent.
 Only one vestige of Extract-Edit was retained: the initial "How do I fix this issue" wrote both an "original" specification and the "proposed" specification - effectively automating the Extract-Edit steps based on an issue or task.
 This proved an effective and human-friendly initial analysis on the task.
 The "Apply" step was then done as before.

 ### Demonstrator 2 - Integrating into an App-development Environment